jrmuizel/frame-timing/README.md

 Some users have observed system stability issues when forcibly shutting down PresentMon on Windows 7.
-PresentMon shutdown code was rewritten to address this, but if you are having similar issues shutting PresentMon down using Ctrl+C in it's window may be a workaround.
+PresentMon shutdown code was rewritten to address this, but if you are having similar issues shutting PresentMon down using Ctrl+C in its window may be a workaround.